-SLOC UK has a substantial derivative portfolio to hedge material economic risks, such as those relating to GAOs.
-Where business is reinsured with other companies in the WWG the derivative performance is passed on to the reinsurer.
-As at 31 December 2016, the derivatives in SLOC UK's non-linked business had a total market value of £103 million and a total notional value of £1.6 billion.
-SLOC UK is exposed to losses from the default of the derivative counterparty if the derivative has a positive market value to SLOC UK.
+SLOC UK has a derivative portfolio to hedge material economic risks, such as those relating to GAOs.
+Where business is reinsured with other companies in the WWG, the derivative performance is passed on to the reinsurer.
+As at 31 December 2017, the derivatives in SLOC UK's non-linked business had a total market value of £90 million and a total notional value of £1.7 billion. £25 million of the total market value is for derivatives cleared through a central clearing counterparty ('cleared' derivatives).
+For uncleared derivatives, SLOC UK is exposed to losses from the default of the derivative counterparty if the derivative has a positive market value to SLOC UK.

-In order to mitigate this risk, SLOC UK exchanges collateral on a daily basis with all derivative counterparties.
-The exchange of collateral is governed by market standard International Swaps and Derivatives Association and Credit Support Annex agreements with each counterparty.
+In order to mitigate this risk, for uncleared derivatives SLOC UK exchanges collateral on a daily basis.
+The exchange of collateral is governed by market standard International Swaps and Derivatives Association and Credit Support Annex agreements with each counterparty, which conform to the requirements of the European Market Infrastructure Regulation.
 Collateral is restricted to cash and high quality government bonds, with haircuts applied to the market values of the latter.
 The market value of derivatives and collateral is monitored monthly at the Asset Liability Management Group.
-As at 31 December 2016, SLOC UK's non-linked business held an aggregate collateral balance of £96 million in respect of the aforementioned derivatives with a £103 million total market value.
+As at 31 December 2017, SLOC UK's non-linked business held an aggregate collateral balance of £55 million in respect of uncleared derivatives with £65 million total market value.